rvsrnvsn/ICML2019/README.md

 + In order of importance, new implementation of GAN
   - Add self-attention blocks to generator and discriminator
   - Spectral normalization
-  - Different learing rate for generator and discriminator
+  - Different learning rate for generator and discriminator
 + Convolutions excel at synthesizing image classes with few structural constrains, but fail to capture geometric or structural patterns
   - For example, images of dogs should generally have four legs
 + Self-attention can capture long-range dependencies more efficiently
   - Here, use softmax for attention weights over locations
-  - This allows generator to allocate attention acording to similarity of color and texture
+  - This allows generator to allocate attention according to similarity of color and texture
   - Adjacent query points may result in very different attention maps
 + Rather than training discriminator multiple steps for each step training the generator, everything works better if you use a lower learning rate for the generator instead
 + Poster 11